4levity/crossoff/README.md

 everyone off a list is too slow.
 She knows how to generate random barcodes and email them to her ticketholders, and she needs a _free_ system that lets her have multiple barcode scanners running at once.

-Bob (not a programmer) is selling tickets to his event using Brown Paper Tickets.
+Bob (not a programmer) is selling tickets to his event using Secret Party.
 He wants to allow electronic ticketing so that users can print their ticket at home and send tickets to other people electronically.
-However, he cannot use the free Brown Paper Tickets app, because there is no reliable Internet service available at the location where tickets will be scanned.
+Or, maybe he is using Brown Paper Tickets but cannot use the free Brown Paper Tickets app, because there is no reliable Internet service available at the location where tickets will be scanned.

 In both of these cases, Crossoff might be a usable solution, and they could set up their hardware the same way (see Setup section below).